 TGaz Editor Modify the Text in P81L20-21 as follows:

 The number of Best AWV ID field indicates the number of attached Best AWV ID fields.
-Each Best AWV ID field is 11bits long.
-It indicates the index of either the TRN subfield index or the
+Each Best AWV ID field is 16bits long, taking values between 1 and 2047. (#4001) It indicates the index of either the TRN subfield index or the